www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

 * [ ] Delete data fields, that do not exist anymore, because i.e. the argument of a importCsvData call was changed.
 * [ ] Add to `Constraint Rating Report` the info, if the solution is complete or not.
 # Done Tasks
+* [x] Establish modifier syntax.
+    * [x] Extend grammar for simple modifiers.
+    * [x] In modifier chains avoid brackets for the innermost function call arguments.
+    * [x] Remove bracketless arguments and explain the removal.
+    * [x] Support and test this new syntax via the runners.
+        * [x] Test the grammar with the same example of https://live.splitcells.net/net/splitcells/gel/editor/geal/index.html Inline the example in the document via a link to a resource and not via inlining the example in the document.
+          This way a grammar test can exactly test the same example.
+        * [x] Function call
+        * [x] Integer
+        * [x] String
+        * [x] Support bracketless arguments for modifier chains, if the last function call has exactly one argument.
+    * [x] Adjust examples to new modifier syntax.
+    * [x] Document new syntax in grammar doc.
 * [x] Make sport lesson assignment an additional GUI editor example.
     * [x] Make it easy to try out colloquium and sport planning example by creating an example select menu in the editor.
         * [x] Generate problem specific buttons only via client side Javascript code and do not use XSL anymore for that.